Updated on 2024-12-19 GMT+08:00

 Overview

-If you have created a zone on the DNS console, you can create record sets to expand the domain name or record its detailed information.
+If you have created a zone on the DNS console, you can add record sets to define how you want to route traffic for the domain name or its subdomains.

 Table 1 describes the record set types and their application scenarios.